Jeelkathiria/Jeelkathiria/README.md

 # About Me:

 I am an IT engineering student passionate about full-stack development, with hands-on experience in the **MERN stack** (MongoDB, Express.js, React, Node.js).
-I have a solid foundation in **Java** and continuously work on improving my skills in **problem-solving** and **Data Structures & Algorithms**.
+I have a beginner-to-intermediate foundation in **Python** and I am currently starting my journey in **Data Structures & Algorithms** and problem-solving.
-Open to learning new technologies and contributing to meaningful projects.
+Eager to learn new technologies and contribute to impactful projects.

 ---